What We Do

 Madagasikara Voakajy was established in 2005 to provide job opportunities for young Malagasy researchers.
-Over time, they have evolved to become an organization that provides opportunities for Malagasy biologists to become leaders in the conservation and ecological study of bats, chameleons and other small vertebrates.
-Nowadays, they use evidence-based interventions and stakeholder engagement to target their conservation programs, which focus on a variety of species and their natural habitats.
-Currently, they have teams of experts who focus on baobabs, bats, reptiles, amphibians and lemurs.
-Their geographic focus is the Alaotra-Mangoro Region.
+Over time, we have evolved to become an organization that provides opportunities for Malagasy biologists to become leaders in the conservation and ecological study of a wide variety of species.

-Madagasikara Voakajy currently impacts the following lemur species:
+Currently, Madagasikara Voakajy directly impacts the following lemur species:

 - Common brown lemur (Eulemur fulvus)

 - Indri (Indri indri)

 - Diademed sifaka (Propithecus diadema)

 - Alaotra gentle lemur (Hapalemur alaotrensis)